 The Vanpool service provides a low-cost commuting alternative for residents to get to work.
 Vanpools are ideal for groups of six to fifteen people.
 Individuals who live or work in Denton County can start a vanpool through their employer or create one with others who have similar commute origins and destinations.
-During FY22, there were a maximum 77 vanpools in operation, carrying an annual total of 230,000 passengers.
+During FY23, DCTA added 14 new vanpool group and we have a maximum 89 vanpools in operation, carrying an annual total of 239,000 passengers.